UoB-COMSM0166/2025-group-11/README.md

 ### Requirements

 - 15% ~750 words
 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

+1. Identify Stakeholders
+Players: The main users who play the game.
+Game Designers: Those who design levels and mechanics.
+Developers: Programmers implementing the game.
+QA Testers: People testing for bugs and balance.
+Artists: Designers of game assets (characters, towers, environment).
+Sound Designers: Those who create sound effects and music.
+Project Managers: Oversee development progress.
+Marketing Team: Promote the game to players.
+Investors/Publishers: Fund the project.
+Community Moderators: Manage player discussions and feedback.

 ### Design